November 8th, 2019

 PROGRAM

-15.30 Prof. Dr. Pablo Koch-Medina, Professor of Finance and Insurance
+15.30 Prof. Dr. Pablo Koch-Medina, Professor of Finance and Insurance and Director Center for Finance and Insurance, University of Zurich

 Title: Why finance matters in insurance?

-16.30 Dr. Luca Fiammengo, Senior Partner Prometeia
+16.30 Luca Fiammengo, Senior Partner Prometeia

 Title: Risk, Wealth and Performance Management